About schengen visa

 - Admission letter from school of choice in any European country

-How to Apply
+How to Apply for a Schengen Visa

 - Are You Married?
 If Yes, What Does Your Spouse Do?
 For How Long Have You Been Married?